mw-orcl/adb-connectors/tibco-jaspersoft/tibco-jaspersoft-connector-guide.md

    ![success-connection](./images/success-connection.png)

-10. Select “Finish” to save the adapter.
+10. Select `Finish` to save the adapter.